Titanic Museum Belfast, Northern Ireland

 • Harland & Wolff Gates:

 The original gates of H&W that survived from the 19th century until now are found in the galleries.
-And you can find a stunning Time Clock placed in the past Drawing Offices.
+And you can find a stunning Time Clock in the past Drawing Offices.

 • Harland & Wolff Launch notebook: